 Your general impression should also take into account what friends and neighbors have to say about him.
 If you know any medical professionals, nurses or physicians, ask them what they know about the surgeon.
 Also note how the office staff treats you.
 The office’s demeanor is dictated from the top down and any worthwhile surgeon insists that his office staff treat patients as he himself would.

 The next question to ask is, “Where will my surgery be performed?”
 The answer must be that it will be performed in an operating room certified by one of the following three agencies: JCAHO (Joint Commission on Accreditation of Healthcare Organizations), AAAHC (Accreditation Association for Ambulatory Health Care) or AAAASF (American Association for the Accreditation of Ambulatory Surgery Facilities).
-These are the only three organizations that, at present, have rigorous requirements aimed at providing patient safety and plastic surgeons belonging to the American Society of Plastic Surgeons are required sign an attestation that ALL their major surgery is performed at certified facilities.
+These are the only organizations that, at present, have rigorous requirements aimed at providing patient safety and plastic surgeons belonging to the American Society of Plastic Surgeons are required to sign an attestation that ALL their major surgery is performed at certified facilities.
 Any surgeon who cares about his patients will be uncompromising about this issue.

 After receiving the answers to the above questions, independently verify them.
 Call the organizations or visit their web sites and confirm that your doctor is indeed board certified and that the operating facility is also certified by the organization he claimed.
 If you find a discrepancy, call the surgeon’s office and ask for an explanation.
 If the reasons given are unsatisfactory, report the surgeon to the organization and find another surgeon.

 It is important that a surgeon performs the operation you are seeking on a regular basis.
 Understand that, in smaller communities, surgeons will perform a procedure less often than in a large metropolitan area where more people seek the same procedure.
 Surgeons in a suburban or rural area will perform a wide variety of procedures whereas surgeons in a larger city will often perform fewer procedures more often.
-Ask your surgeon how often he performs a breast augmentation and how many he has done over the years.
-You should expect your surgeon to perform a breast augmentation at least twice a month.
+Ask your surgeon how often he performs breast augmentation and how many he has done over the years.
+You should expect your surgeon to perform breast augmentation at least twice a month.